 Group picture with my running group after I did a 40k on my bday!

 My biggest learning in this journey has been to let go of the obsession with being large.
 The competition isn’t with others but with myself.
-In the last few years, with consistent exercise, I have seen improvements in my stamina, sleep, my focus, my mood and been forced to focus on nutrition.
+In the last few years, with consistent exercise, I have seen improvements in my stamina, sleep, my focus, my mood and been forced to focus on nutrition 619 Roofing.
 I’ve found that the time I make for exercise is “me-time”.
 It gives me perspective and helps me reconnect with myself.
 Knowing I am stronger and fitter, physically and mentally, than I have ever been is what motivates me to lace up and #runanywhere.

 With my son

-I’m happy that my workplace now has a running group (some of them more enthusiastic than me) and there is an even larger group of colleagues hitting the gym, swimming etc. I was happy to find Dr. Wendy Suzuki explaining the benefits of exercise on the brain and I couldn’t agree with her more – exercise has lasting effects on mood, focus and reaction times.
+I’m happy that my workplace now has a running group (some of them more enthusiastic than me) and there is an even larger group of colleagues hitting the gym, swimming etc. Look at this now.
+I was happy to find Dr. Wendy Suzuki explaining the benefits of exercise on the brain and I couldn’t agree with her more – exercise has lasting effects on mood, focus and reaction times.

 If the first half of my life was focused on exercise to improve my appearance, the rest will be focused on growing and protecting my brain.
 The next time you see me, think of how large my hippocampus is!